sparkflows/sparkflows-docs/docs/rest-api/index.rst

 To authenticate and access Fire Insights REST APIs, you can use personal access tokens or passwords.
 We strongly recommend that you use tokens.
 Like passwords, tokens should be treated with care.
 Unlike passwords, tokens expire and can be revoked.

+A number of scripts for interacting with the REST API's can be found here : https://github.com/sparkflows/fire-tools/tree/main/rest-api-scripts

 .. panels::
     :container: container-lg pb-3